playcanvas/developer.playcanvas.com/content/en/user-manual/xr/input-sources.md

 ## Ray

 Each input source has a ray which has an origin where it points from, and a direction in which it is pointing.
-A ray is transformed in XR camera parent's space.
+A ray is transformed to world space.
 Some examples of input sources might be, but not limited to:

  * Gaze-based input, such as a mobile device which is inserted into a Google Cardboard™ style device.
 It will have an input source with `targetRayMode` set to `pc.XRTARGETRAY_GAZE`, and will originate from the viewer's position and point straight where the user is facing.
  * Screen-based input.
 This might be available on mobile devices in Augmented Reality session types, where the user can interact with the virtual world by touchscreen.
  * Handheld devices, like the Oculus Touch™, will have a ray originating from the tip of the handheld device and the direction is based on the rotation of device.
+ * Tracked Hands have an emulated by PlayCanvas engine ray that originates from point between thumb and index tips, and pointing forward.

 Here is an example illustrating how to check whether a ray has intersected with the bounding-box of a mesh: